muddi900/openverse-api/api/docs/reference/search_algorithm.md

   catalogued in Openverse.
 - "Field": The individual queryable elements of a document.
 In the context of Openverse, these may be textual, numerical, or keywords.
+- "Result relevance": An individual result is "relevant" to a search when it matches the expectations of the user for a given query.
+A result is irrelevant if it does not match the expectations of the user for that same query.
+For example, the query "bird watch" may produce pictures of a wrist watch with a bird clockface illustration _or_ could surface pictures related to the activity also known as "birding" (bird watching), due to stemming.
+In the case of this specific query, "bird watching" may not be relevant, despite being a technically correct match for the query given Openverse's current index configuration.
+Other relevancy issues may be caused by descriptions that are not related to the contents of an image.
+This often happens on Flickr where users sometimes include blog-like text in the description of an image that references things that happened outside of the context of the image itself.
+- "Result quality": A combination of relevance and other factors like the actual perceived "quality" of a given work.
+A work may be directly relevant to a particular query but be of low quality.
+Quality is subjective, though there may be certain characteristics that are broadly applicable to some subset of searches.

 ## Technology